flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 - Complete fault monitoring and BITE tests of LGCIUs
 - Complete set of failures
 - Animated emergency gear crank handle
+- Ability to start with gear already up

 ### Functionality
 Using the gear system should not be different from before.
 Selecting gear up will switch to the next available LGCIU computer available, and will start the retracting sequence.
 Gear down will start the extension sequence same as before.